Basspistol/basspistol.com/_drafts/lets-make-sandwiches-on-the-glance-floor.md

 On the 29th of November we're having a little virtual party with a Glance-Floor and everything cool one has come to expect from a virtual night club.
 We'll be leveraging the sweet [Mozilla hubs](https://hubs.mozilla.com/) and of course the Radio for optimal sound.

 ### For the occasion we're looking for people who might be interested in DJ-ing/performing?
-To make it interesting, we're paying DJs/performers 200 $audio.
+To make it interesting, I'm paying DJs/performers 200 $audio.

 It's basically shameless p-nuts, but there is no sales what so ever during the event, hence no revenue to split.
 Just some funky crypto out of my own pocket that may or may not be worth the effort.
 (200 $audio ~= 20 dollars today, could be 0 or 200 tomorrow)